Table of Contents

 - General health promotion, care coordination, and practice implications

-Identification of these effects is guided by the American society of clinical oncology (ASCO) where a guideline is formulated after a comprehensive literature search is conducted by a panel of experts.
-The level of evidence for each recommendation in a guideline usually follows the following scheme (see Table 1).
+The ASCO guideline was formulated after a comprehensive literature search conducted by a panel of experts.
+The level of evidence for each recommendation in the guideline usually follows the following scheme (see Table 1).